 Corporate communication covers the full range of media management, publications, external and internal communications.
-This is provided by a central team within the Council.

 By targeting communication activities, the Council can enhance its reputation and profile at a local and national level in its role as a community leader.

 Good corporate communications can encourage people to feel positively about the Council because they are better informed, have higher levels of satisfaction and can make an assessment on whether they are getting value for money.